esterjara/ai-chatbot-workshop/exercises/03_agents_and_tools/README.md

 ## Overview

-This exercise teaches you how to build sophisticated **agentic AI systems** using:
+This exercise introduces how to build sophisticated **agentic AI systems** using:
 - **LLM-based intent classification**
 - **Specialized agents** for different domains
 - **Tool-based capabilities** to extend agent functionality